tho-graf/functional-js-quicksort/README.md

 # quicksort-js

-This is a functional approach to implement the quicksort alogroithm in JavaScript.
+This is a functional approach to implement the quicksort algorithm in JavaScript.

 As a result of ES5/ES6 Feature the implementation is pretty short.